 Each withdrawal you make from your line of credit would come with its own repayment terms.
 Typically, you’d have between 12 weeks and 24 months to repay the amount that you borrow, plus any interest or fees.
 Some lenders collect weekly payments, while others offer monthly payment plans.
 Repayments usually begin right after you make a draw from your credit line.
 This quick repayment schedule makes business lines of credit well-suited for short-term or immediate expenses.

 Unlike small business loans, interest on a business line of credit only applies to the funds you actually use.
 Interest is incurred when you make a withdrawal from your credit line and is applied to that individual amount.
 Average interest rates for a business line of credit could be between 8% to 80% APR or more, depending on factors such as your lender, creditworthiness and business performance.
 An average starting rate for a credit card is around 16%.

-Similar to traditional loans, a line of credit may come with fees that are added on to the total loan amount.
-Depending on the lender, they may add maintenance fees, draw fees, or both.
+A line of credit may come with fees that are added on to the total loan amount, similar to traditional loans.
+Depending on the lender, it may add maintenance fees, draw fees, or both.
 Maintenance fees are typically added to sustain an account that may or may not be in use.
 Draw fees, on the other hand, are charges that could be applied if a borrower draws against the limit.
-These loan components limit the business line of credit calculator since each lender handles their fees differently.
-For example, one lending company may apply a $20 maintenance fee, but won’t apply draw fees.
-Another lending company, on the other hand, may calculate a percentage of the borrower’s draw amount and will apply that to the overall loan amount.
-All in all, it’s best to compare lenders before making the final decision to apply for a line of credit for your business.
+If you make a late payment, you may be charged a late fee as well.